bigomics/omicsplayground-doc/_build/html/_sources/dataprep/samples.rst.txt

 Samples file
 ================================================================================

 The samples file contains the phenotypic information of each sample.
 The first column contains the sample name, which must exactly match the name given in the read counts file.
-Note that the first cell is again kept empty.

 It is a tabular (csv) file with the samples in the rows and the phenotypic data (metadata) in the columns.
 Note that the platform will not accept purely numerical values.